ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 You will go to jail

-for at least 7 days and up to one year and you may lose your license for an additional year.
+for at a minimum of 7 days and a maximum of 1 year.
+You may lose your license for an additional year.

 Will this add points to my license?